Guido Valadares National Hospital

-Guido Valadares National Hospital (Hospital Nacional Guido Valadares, Óspital Nasionál Guido Valadares) (HNGV), formerly Dili National Hospital, is the Public hospital of East Timor.
+Guido Valadares National Hospital (Hospital Nacional Guido Valadares, Óspital Nasionál Guido Valadares) (HNGV), formerly Dili National Hospital, is the Public hospital of Timor-Leste.
 It is located in Culu Hun, on the eastern edge of the capital city of Dili.

 History

 The hospital was founded in 1982 by the then Indonesian administration of East Timor, and was built the following year.
 Initially, its name, in Indonesian, was Rumah Sakit Umum Pusat Dili (RSUP); it was also known, in English, as the Dili National Hospital.

 As a consequence of the 1999 crisis that led ultimately to East Timorese independence from Indonesia, the hospital was taken over by the International Committee of the Red Cross (ICRC), which managed it until 2003, a period that included a year-long preparation for hand over.
 During that period, the IRC and the government of East Timor cooperated in upgrading the hospital, including by expanding the number of wards and units, recruiting more staff, and improving medical and non-medical equipment.

 From 2000, the United Nations Population Fund (UNFPA) assisted the hospital, by providing it with medical equipment, and in building the capacity of health staff to practice obstetrics and gynaecology, to help address the problem of high maternal mortality and other reproductive health issues.

 At the same time, the Ministry of Health took steps to recruit health workers to displace those who had fled East Timor during the 1999 crisis; of the 126 doctors who had been working there in 1999, only 26 had remained in the entire country.
 By 2001, the Ministry had recruited 724 health workers, but as they included few higher-level trained specialists, the national hospital still had a 96% vacancy rate.

-The ICRC officially handed the hospital over to the government of East Timor on 29 June 2003.
+The ICRC officially handed the hospital over to the government of Timor-Leste on 29 June 2003.
 During the handover ceremony, Mari Alkatiri, Prime Minister of the country's first constitutional government, inaugurated several new buildings, and announced that government had officially renamed the hospital after Guido Valadares, a former member of the Fretilin National Committee and the Vice-Minister of Labor and Social Welfare in the Council of Ministers formed by Fretilin in 1975.

 On 15 November 2005, Alkatiri launched a project for the improvement of the hospital.
 The project, co-financed by the government and the European Union, and scheduled for completion in October 2007, included thorough rehabilitation of the hospital complex and construction of a new operating theatre.
 During the launching ceremony, Alkatiri also underlined the important role that was being played by Cuba and China in staffing the hospital.

 As of 2011, HNGV had 260 beds, with secondary and tertiary healthcare services.
 By 2014, the number of beds had increased to 340, extending over 14 wards and units; the hospital also had 581 staff, both international and local.